-Shut Hor Off.
+Shut Her Off.

 First Deaf Mute (making signs)-Did your wife complain because you stayed out till after midnight?
 Second Deaf Mute (chuckling)-Did she?
 You should have seen her!
-But when it began to get monotonous I just turned Fox Munting.

-In communities where for hundles is considered a sport catching one is the cardinal offense.
-The rule in fox hunting is that you may chase the quarry, but you must not overtake it-Philadelphia Ledger.
-Mether's Teague.
-"Don't you realize the power of the mother tongue?" asked the young man tion of Quintus Julius Sburnes to the who professed interest in literature.
-"Yes, and so does father," replied his having been favored thus by the the young woman.-Buffalo Express.
+But when it out the light.
+Fox Hunting.
+In communities where fox hunting the cardinal offense.
+The rule in fox hunting is that you may chase the quarry, but you must not overtake it.-Philadelphia Ledger.
+Mether's Tengue.
+"Don't you realize the power of the mother tongue?" asked the young man tion of Quintus Julius Bourses to the who professed interest in literature.
+"Yes, and so does father." replied his having been favored thus by the the young woman.-Buffalo Express.
 Mostly All Talk.
-"I don't feel quite well, doctor.
+"I don't feel quite well. doctor.
 Do you think I could go to a coffee party this afternoon?"
 "Certainly, miss.
 Your tongue is all right."-Fliegende Blatter.

 Bulls In Calf Stories.

-Mr. Chancellor of Hoxton (or Haggerston or some other corner of northeast London was dilating before the committee one day on the horrors of inoculation and vivisection, writes a member of parliament in London Opinion, and harrowed the feelings of his hearers by telling them about some caives which had been inoculated and assuring the committee that two years later the calves were still suffering from the effects.
-It happens that on this committee is Edward Kelly, a cultured and witty young Cest.
-"Kelly, from the Isle of Erin," at once sprang to his feet and electrified his fellow members by saying, "Mr Chairman on a point of order would the homogable member kindly explain how the calves could still be calves two years later?"
-Mr. Chancellor must, I fear, be first consin to the prescher who, discoursing on the pro 11 - n ed the fattel cair, infor in ougheration that the calf had been the cherished possession of the friendy "for years and veers and color The Place for Misses' and Ladies' Suits.
+Mr. Chancellor of Hoxton (or Hagmerston or some other corner of northeast London; was dilating before the committee one day on the horrors of incentation and vivigection writes 2 member of parliament in London Opinion, and harrowed the feelings of his hearers by telling them about some caives which had been inocutated and assuring the committee that two years from the effects.
+It happens that on this committee is Edward Kelly, a cultured and witty young Celt.
+"Kelly, from the isle of Erin," at once sprang to his feet and electrified his fellow members by saying, "Mr Chairman on a point of order would the honorable member kindly explain how the calves could still be calves two years later?"
+Mr. Chancellor must.
+I fear, he first consin to the prescher who, discoursing on the promise in and the fartel calf, informed his objectation that the calf had been the cherished possession of the frieily "for years and veers and coast The Place for Misses' and Ladies' Suits.

-The Big Word this year is - FABRIC and we are on our mettle to meet the coming call for something Newer, We for so ing the inten-ified vogue of the tailored costume and the reof quality become initial materials mentioned below perfectly The attention of buyers is invited particularly to our new Eponges, Poplins, Matelasses.
-Cheviots and Plaids They are in high favor with fashion authorities, and supplement most effectively our famous Serges and Broad- These fabrics give service and satisfaction to the wearer.
+The Big Word this year is and we are on our mettle to meet the coming call for something Newer.

+We for seeing the intensified vogue of the tailored costume and, the re- Of quality bare cruicism the materials mentioned below perfectly The attention of buyers is invited particularly to our new Eponges, Poplins, Matelasses, Cheviots and Plaids They are in high favor with fashion authorities, and supplement most effectively our famous Serges and Broad- These fabrics give service and satisfaction to the wearer.